2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 This statistical view is, of course, closely related to:

-- the growing [interest in the use of Bitcoin by many individuals](https://profedustream.substack.com/p/21-raisons-dutiliser-bitcoin) around the world, to emancipate themselves from the banking system and/or use a currency that is less volatile or less devalued than their own, such as in the case of populations living in Lebanon, Syria, Egypt, Argentina, etc;
+- The growing [interest in the use of Bitcoin by many individuals](https://profedustream.substack.com/p/21-raisons-dutiliser-bitcoin) around the world, to emancipate themselves from the banking system and/or use a currency that is less volatile or less devalued than their own, such as in the case of populations living in Lebanon, Syria, Egypt, Argentina, etc.
-- appreciation over time, leading it through its monetary issuance to become a store of value and a long-term investment.
+- Appreciation over time, leading it through its monetary issuance to become a store of value and a long-term investment.
-- the subsequent development of the speculative cryptocurrency market, particularly in 2017/2018 and 2020/2021;
+- The subsequent development of the speculative cryptocurrency market, particularly in 2017/2018 and 2020/2021.
-- bitcoin's increasingly regular appearance in the media.
+- Bitcoin's increasingly regular appearance in the media.

 ![image](assets/fr/01.webp)